 They don’t have their own calculator but they do have links to a couple where you can work out the amount of carbon you’ve used then choose a project to donate to.
 Otherwise they have various partners who run Gold Standard certified projects around the world:

 - Atmosfair in Germany (who have a particularly good calculator which rates airline efficiency and includes other greenhouses gases as well as CO2)

 - Terrapass in the US.

-So is it worth carbon offsetting?
+So is it worth carbon offsetting flights?

 Does carbon offsetting really make a difference?
 The same amount of carbon dioxide is going to be released on that flight whether you offset or not.
-And it’s been argued that offsetting is just a way for people to feel less guilty without having to change their behavior.
-But if you do have to (or want to) fly, then offsetting has got to be better than doing nothing.
-My 2018 flights came in at €175 to offset – enough to make me think about my flying habits.
+And it’s been argued that offsetting is just a way for people to feel less guilty without having to change their behaviour, and the only way to really reduce emissions is to stop flying entirely.

 Environmental group Ethical Consumer advise choosing an individual project to fund rather than letting the company pick, so you know where your money’s going.
-And that energy efficiency projects are a better option than forestry as they directly reduce the amount of fossil fuels being used.
+And that energy efficiency projects are better than forestry as they directly reduce fossil fuel usage.
 They also recommend wind and solar over biomass as it’s less likely to be misused.

 What else can I do to reduce my impact?